avebits/EdgerouterX-CheatCheet/README.md

 exit
 ```

-as it is based on Debian Linux it supports things like:
+as it is based on Debian Linux it supports shortcuts like:
 ```
 commit ;save
 ```